chereeny/-DH150-Assignment4/README.md

 - When making the exchange, they tend to select public places that are more crowded for safety reasons.
 - People stay in contact with several vendors in case one or some fall through.

 ### **Participatory Research**

+#### Materials and Data:

+- To access the **script** for the interview, [click here](https://docs.google.com/document/d/1Vx3RVEZrKyo3Lu3Mwk3F3ueJh2hbIu8spQGWGzxPpe8/edit?usp=sharing)

+- To access the **recording**, [click here].()

+- To access the **transcript** of the recording, [click here](https://docs.google.com/document/d/1EqeG-4fNaAi8rnkf6UtuDrWzNzzLXGBqvdPhlsuBF_4/edit?usp=sharing).

+#### Interesting Quotes and insights from the interview:

+## Reflection

+During this process, I enjoyed how it showed the different processes that people have when doing the same task.
+This showed me that the way I maneuver through the internet to search for an item I want to buy is different from others.
+By collecting data such as the one above, allows researchers to understand how the human brain processes information.
+In turn, this will allow the creators to create and design products and sites that are easy and intuitive to use.
+Additionally, I enjoyed the participatory research because it allowed me to ask more questions for specific clarification.
+This also allowed me to delve more deeply into questions that would be helpful for future research and analysis.
+By doing the in person interview, I was able to get a clear idea of the user’s persona and his approach to the task.During the interview I was tweaking the script slightly according to the participant's actions.
+However, since I am new to interviewing people, I realized afterwards that there are things that I missed from the script or things the participant may not have answered properly.
+I would like to be able to become more comfortable in facilitating these tests in order to gather more information throughout the recording.
+I would have also liked to do more ethnographic field research by shadowing a participant going through the entire process of finding a post and actually buying the item.
+This will allow further extensive and detailed research of the entire process, giving more data to analyze and understand for a more improved product.